 For new applicants you must first Complete an enhanced DBS disclosure application form.
 These can be obtained from the Civic Centre, Long Eaton.
 Please ring the Licensing Department 0115 907 2244 x3120.
 This form must be completed and submitted to the licensing department at Erewash Borough Council, accompanied by the appropriate proof of identity, where the form will be countersigned by a licensing officer for you.
 A list of acceptable documents is provided with the application form.

-More information about the Disclosure & Barring Service can be found on their website.
+More information about the Disclosure & Barring Service can be found on the Home Office Home Office website.

 The DBS will then send you a copy of any the disclosure certificate; this can take up to 8 weeks to be processed by both the DBS and the police.
 You must then show your certificate to the licensing department.
 Once this information has been received, the application will be determined subject to the guidelines adopted by the Council.